nilsanderselde/funetik-ingglish/readme.md

 C, Q and X or ridundint letørz:
 * C iz ídhør K ór S. 'Ch' iz akshúulé u kombináshin uv T and 'sh', só it iz ritin az 'Tsh'.
 * Q prité mutsh ónlé upérz úith U, and saúndz lík 'kw', az in "kwik".
-'Kú' iz haú tú dú dhis in Funetik Inglish.
+'Kú' iz haú tú dú dhis in Funetik Ingglish.
 * X iz 'ks', 'gz', ór dzhust 'z'

 >*C, Q and X are redundant letters:*
 >* *C is either K or S. 'Ch' is actually a combination of T and 'sh', so it iz written as 'Tsh'*.
 >* *Q pretty much only appears with U, and sounds like "kw', as in "kwik".
-'Kú' is how to do this in Funetik Inglish*
+'Kú' is how to do this in Phonetic English*
 >* *X iz 'ks', 'gz', or just 'z'*

 J, dhu vóist kaútørport uv 'ch', iz éúzd ubaút az infrékúintlé.
 It iz ritin az 'dzh'.